alexjustesen/speedtest-tracker/README.md

 # 🐇 Speedtest Tracker

-Speedtest Tracker is a self-hosted internet performance tracking application that runs speedtests using Ookla's Speedtest service.
+Speedtest Tracker is a self-hosted application that monitors the performance and uptime of your internet connection.

 [![Star History Chart](https://api.star-history.com/svg?repos=alexjustesen/speedtest-tracker&type=Date)](https://star-history.com/#alexjustesen/speedtest-tracker&Date)

 ### Why might I use this?

-The main use case for Speedtest Tracker is to build a history of your internet's performance so that you can be informed when you're not receiving your ISP's advertised rates.
+Speedtest Tracker's use case is to build a history of your internet's performance and uptime so that you can be informed when you're not receiving your ISP's advertised rates.

 ### What about that other Speedtest Tracker?